amirsciammas/interview-mlops-engineer/README.md

 * Improve quality of the code
 * Test the code
 * Create an API using python's FastAPI framework with unit tests
-* Create a docker iamge for the API
+* Create a docker image for the API
 * Create integration tests that use our trained model
 * Create a load test to evaluate the performance